Glovo/talent-arena-k8s-operator-workshop/docs/part_two.md

 - Understand how to interact with the Ollama API.
 - Implement ReplicaSet-based model promotion using a prompt.

-Some code/manifest has been provided to you to aid you in this workshop.
+Some code/manifest has been provided to you to aid you in this workshop:
   - [MyOllama Helpers](../part-two/api/v1/myollama_helpers.go)
   - [MyOllama Client](../part-two/internal/controller/myollama_client.go)
   - [Sample Resource](../part-two/config/samples/talentarena_v1_myollama.yaml)